Prephouse/web/README.md

 ## Instructions

-You can run the Prephouse website in development mode in either your local environment or a Docker container.
+You can run the Prephouse website in development mode on either your local development server or a Docker container.

 ### Setup

-#### Local Environment
+#### Local Development Server

 1. Download and install [Node.js 16][node]
 2. Install the [pnpm][] package manager